andrewGhazi/ezpzmcmcpcpca/README.md

 here: <https://github.com/andrewcharlesjones/pcpca>

-The MCMC implementation here is derived from the original Stan code but uses a few linear algebra identities that make it comparatively fast (Woodbury matrix inverse, matrix determinant lemma, fast multiply+trace) and interpretable (Haar distribution on contrastive axes to ensure they’re orthogonal).
+The MCMC implementation here is derived from the original Stan code but uses a few linear algebra identities that make it comparatively faster (Woodbury matrix inverse, matrix determinant lemma, fast multiply+trace) and more interpretable (Haar distribution on contrastive axes to ensure they’re orthogonal).

 <!-- badges: start -->